 In Mr C's case I'm satisfied Caledonian carried on the activities in the UK.
-Mr C's application documents indicate that he lived in the UK at the time of his SIPP application.
-Mr C told us he met with Caledonian at his home in the UK.
+Mr C's application documents indicate that he lived in the UK at the time of his SIPP application and worked abroad - this is consistent with what Mr C told us.
+Mr C said Caledonian came to meet him when he was back in the UK.
 Had Options sought clarification from Mr C, which would've been a reasonable course of action in the circumstances, I think Mr C would likely have confirmed that was the case.
 And, for all the reasons I've mentioned, Options should in any event have concluded before it received Mr C's application that it was possible Caledonian was carrying out activities in the UK.